 Linda wrote, “Your birthday has been a special day for me.
 Some years I would be melancholy and realize late in the day that it was your birthday.”

 She explained that she had dated my birth father for about a year and they had broken up shortly after she got pregnant.
 She was 17 years old and knew her relationship with my birth father wasn't going to work out.
 His parents asked her if she wanted to marry him, but she knew it wasn't a good idea.
 Abortion wasn't an option she was willing to choose either.
 She said she waited until it was too late for an abortion before telling her mom and stepdad about the pregnancy.
 I will be forever grateful that she worked so hard to keep the pregnancy from ending in abortion.

 A Chapter Closed

 I never contacted Linda again………I do not even know if she is still living.
 She has never contacted me again.
-Her children have never tried to contact me either.
+At the time I am writing this her children have not tried to contact me either to my knowledge.

 The search for my birth mother did not turn out at all like I expected it would.
-My mom had worried that I would end up disappointed….and as usual my mom is always right!! 😀 I went into the search knowing in my head that things may not work out like I hoped….but I think deep down everyone believes in a fairy tale ending.
+My mom had worried that I would end up disappointed….and as usual, my mom is always right!! 😀 I went into the search knowing in my head that things may not work out as I hoped….but I think deep down everyone believes in a fairy tale ending.

 I don't regret my decision to locate my birth mother despite the disappointment it brought me.
 Speaking to my birth mother did give me answers to many of my questions.
 It helped give me closure to know a little more about where I came from.
 I remain thankful every day for the parents that the Lord saw fit to give me!

 Next up is my search for my birth father!
-Hope you will come back by to read the end of my story!
+I hope you will come back by to read the end of my story!
 Are you adopted?
 I would love to hear about your story!!